Schwitzd/IaC-HomeK3s/README.md

 Once the **control-plane** node is installed, you will notice that it is in the `NotReady` state.
 This is expected, because no **CNI** is installed at this stage.
 To resolve this **Cilium** must be deployed to the cluster.
 But before doing this making sure that at least one **worker** node is already joined to the cluster so **Cilium** pods can be scheduled successfully.

 First, go back to the [K3s Pre-requirements](#k3s-pre-requirements) section to provision the missing tags, then proceed with the deployment of **Cilium**.

+### Deploying resources

+This readme describes the recommended order for deploying the **core services** of the K3s farm cluster.
+These components form the foundation for networking, ingress, and certificate management, so bringing them up in the correct sequence avoids dependency issues.

+A small group of essential services must exist before **Argo CD** is available.
+For these components, I use a **dual deployment strategy**:

+1. They are first deployed with OpenTofu to bootstrap the cluster
+1. Once Argo CD is running, they are handed over to GitOps and managed by Argo CD using ApplicationSet controller.

+All remaining workloads, everything beyond the core services, are created and managed **exclusively** through the ApplicationSet controller.

 ### Secrets management